Factory Pattern in TypeScript

 Factory Pattern

-The factory pattern is one of the creational software design patterns.
-This design pattern provides a generic interface to create objects.
+The factory pattern is a creational design pattern.
+It provides a generic interface to create objects.
 It works with a creator that produces products.
-When using the factory pattern, we are not required to use the new keyword because the instantiation of additional classes are done in the factory implementation.
+When you use the factory pattern, you don’t need the new keyword because instantiation happens inside the factory itself.

 When to use the factory pattern?

-The factory pattern can be used in situations where the object creation process is complex or in situations where multiple object are created that share the same properties.
+The factory pattern fits situations where the object creation process is complex, or where multiple objects share the same properties.

 TypeScript implementation

-The factory pattern could be implemented in any programming language, including vanilla JavaScript as well but I thought it'd be interesting to see how a TypeScript implementation would look like.
+The factory pattern could be implemented in any language, including vanilla JavaScript.
+But I thought it’d be interesting to see how a TypeScript version would look.

-It goes without saying that should you want to get the JavaScript implementation, just transpile the TypeScript code to JavaScript, either to ES2015 or to ES5.
+Should you want the JavaScript version, just transpile the TypeScript code to JavaScript, either to ES2015 or to ES5.

 Factory example